 Existing properties for sale on the French Riviera Côte d’Azur can be a tough journey for many reasons.
 There are many listings to be found on the Internet and maybe, even more, smaller agents that are local experts in that district.
 On top of that, every individual can offer an existing apartment or villa for sale on real estate websites like leboncoin.fr and pap.fr.
 This approach might work out for you if you know the language, you are aware of the local laws, and you know your way around in the French cadastral system.
-But if you want to buy with the help of a local broker or agent like us, we can advise you about the details.
+But if you want to buy with the help of a local broker or a regional service agent like us, we can advise you about the details.
 Did the notary check the sizes of the plot and are you sure there are no debts on the property?
 Was there a certificate on asbestos and termites in the house and garage or annex?

 The right price for existing properties

 Real estate in France has suffered from the economic crisis that started in 2008.
 Many people bought their existing properties in the days that prices were high.
 And if they want to sell after 8-10 years, they for sure would like to have the same price back plus some profit for made investments.
 Once the property owner has sold it, the French tax office will hit them with an extra tax called Plus Value.
-This profit tax starts with 30%, and the longer you own property, the lower Plus Value you pay.
+This profit tax starts with 20%, and the longer you own property, the lower Plus Value you pay.
 But for you, being a buyer, the market is open, and everybody is free to negotiate.
 To get an average idea about the costs per square meter in the South of France, you could use a website like this for an indication, based upon the square meters of the house and the terrain.
-It does not include the value of a heated infinity pool, a Master Chef kitchen or a jacuzzi with endless sea views.
+It does not include the value of a heated infinity pool, a Master Chef kitchen, or a jacuzzi with endless sea views.
 But it will help you to understand the pricing.